Royals vs. Yankees Player Props Betting Odds

-Oddsmakers have set player props for Gleyber Torres, Bobby Witt Jr. and others when the New York Yankees visit the Kansas City Royals at Kauffman Stadium on Saturday at 7:10 PM ET.
+Bobby Witt Jr. and Gleyber Torres are two of the top players with prop bets for the taking when the Kansas City Royals and the New York Yankees play at Kauffman Stadium on Sunday (first pitch at 3:10 PM ET).

 Bet on this matchup or its props with BetMGM!